great family dogs!

 5 - 5,5 SG Bandit vom Oberhausener Kreuz SCHH3 [SG BSP] IP3 FH1

 So in other words, this is strong line breeding on Jucan von Peroh, and champion after champion is this bloodline.
-Many dogs German National champion.
+Many dogs placed into BSP, which means, Bundessiegerprüfung, which is a prestigious national Schutzhund championship of Germany.
 Many dogs KKL-1 rating by the breed warden.
 Multiple time Schutzhund III or IPO III titles.
 We primarily, but not exclusively, focus on the West German Working lines, with good structure, good hips, very social, and medium/high prey drive.

 These puppies will be magnificent structure, and very high prey/ball drive, with rock solid nerves and perfect for active households and working households.
 We suggest you read our F.A.Q section and fill out a puppy contract and put a deposit to get a reservation on this world class litter.

 On this page, you will find all the answers you need to choose and purchase your German Shepherd Puppies.
-If you are interested in a puppy from the current litter, or any future litter, please e-mail me directly at firstname.lastname@example.org and I will get back to you within 24 hours.
+If you are interested in a puppy from the current litter, or any future litter, please e-mail me directly at mailto: firstname.lastname@example.org zand I will get back to you within 24 hours.
+We have social, family friendly, well socialized, highly intelligent German Shepherd puppies for sale in NJ

-Please scroll through the entire page for all the information, and answers to many FAQ's.
+Please scroll through the entire page for all the information, and answers.
+Our prices and other frequently asked questions are on our FAQ's page.

 We have terrific, lovable puppies for sale.
 If you still have questions feel free to contact me anytime!